alshedivat/al-folio/README.md

 $ docker compose up --build
 ```

-> If you want to update jekyll, install new ruby packages, etc., all you have to do is build the image again using `--force-recreate` argument at the end of the previous command!
-It will download Ruby and Jekyll and install all Ruby packages again from scratch.
+> If you want to update jekyll, install new ruby packages, etc., all you have to do is build the image again using `--force-recreate` argument at the end of previous command!
+It will download ruby and jekyll and install all ruby packages again from scratch.

-If you want to use a specific docker version, you can do so by changing `latest` tag to `your_version` in `docker-compose.yaml`.
-For example, you might have created your website on `v0.10.0` and you want to stick with that.

-- Beta
-You can also change the docker image tag to slim!
-It is a slimmed docker image with a size of below 100MBs (same functionality).

 </details>